tishaanderson/WorkFam-Tracker/README.md

 You'll need to use the [MySQL2 package](https://www.npmjs.com/package/mysql2) to connect to your MySQL database and perform queries, and the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4). to interact with the user via the command line.

 IMPORTANT
-In order to install inquirer, please use
+In order to install `inquirer`, please use

 ``````
 npm i inquirer@8.2.4.